Indian Prime Minister Narendra Modi guest of honor at July 14 Paris - ExBulletin

 Indian Prime Minister Narendra Modi guest of honor at July 14 Paris

-Indian Prime Minister Narendra Modi will be the guest of honor at the July 14 military parade in Paris, the opportunity to embark on a new phase of the strategic partnership between the two countries, according to a joint Franco-Indian press release.
+The opportunity for both countries to initiate a new phase of partnership .
+France wants to take care of its ally to strengthen its security in the Indo-Pacific and open up trade opportunities.

+In 2005, Prime Minister Manmohan Singh of India was invited to July 14, our Bangalore correspondent recalls, What’s the bet?.
+Almost twenty years later, it was Narendra Modi who descended the Champs lyses on the occasion of the national holiday.

-To mark this important step, a contingent of the Indian armed forces will take part in the parade alongside the French forcesthe statement said.
+To mark this important step, a contingent of the Indian armed forces will take part in the parade alongside the French forces testifying to the solidarity between the two countries, indicates the joint official communiqué.
+An international window which Indian diplomacy, already at the head of the G20, is delighted with.

+This invitation reflects the growing importance of international and commercial relations with India.
+The country recently became the world’s largest population with 1.425 billion inhabitants, according to the United Nations.

 |